perama-v/GAMB/README.md

 The Manifest MUST have a "schemas" field, whose value is RECOMMENDED to either represent the CID of the schema and/or protocols that define the data and its preparation and use.

+It is RECOMMENDED that the Manifest has a "publish_as_topic" field, whose value is `TOPIC`.

 It is RECOMMENDED that the manifest contains a list of CIDs, each representing the smallest distributable unit of the data.